 - Numbers and symbols

-Implementing account lockout after several failed login attempts helps prevent brute force attacks
+Implementing account lockout after multiple failed login attempts helps prevent brute force attacks.

 Data Encryption